 Insulated base layer bottoms - Long johns - Men's Women's

-Clothing around the ship- Antarctic cruises are informal events and you won't need any especially smart clothes on board or need to dress for a formal meal.
-This is somewhere you can pack light, ships will have a laundry service so you can get a few items washed part way through to last you the duration of your trip.
+Clothing around the ship - Polar cruises are informal events and you won't need any especially smart clothes on board or need to dress for a formal meal.
+Ships will have a laundry service so you can get a few items washed part way through to last you the duration of your trip.

 Other Stuff